OsamaIM/Library_Seat_Occupancy/README.md

 ## ✨ What is this project?

-This system is an AI-powered smart campus solution that helps students find available study spaces while optimizing for social distancing. [cite_start]Unlike standard surveillance models that just count "people," this system uses a custom **Heuristic Spatial Logic Layer** to actively map the relationship between students and furniture, providing highly accurate, real-time occupancy data. [cite: 85, 86]
+This system is an AI-powered smart campus solution that helps students find available study spaces while optimizing for social distancing.
+Unlike standard surveillance models that just count "people," this system uses a custom **Heuristic Spatial Logic Layer** to actively map the relationship between students and furniture, providing highly accurate, real-time occupancy data.

 ---